mischaikow/paxos_election/README.md

 ## Potential To-dos

 - Have the nodes/controller dynamically find free ports on the local machine rather than using preassigned ports.
+- Build a test suite to cover the controller and nodes.
 - Improve terminal printouts from the nodes to make it easier to see what's happening.
 - Improve error logging to better distinguish between "simulation errors" and actual problems.
-- Build a test suite to cover the controller and nodes.
 - Allow the frontend to load and accurately capture the state of the model as is.
 - Enhance the frontend to allow permanent degredation of nodes from the webpage.
+- Add presentation slides: I gave a presentation on this algorithm at [RC](recurse.com) that could be modified for easier reading.